0xangelo/pacman-search/README.md

 AI search agents intro
 =============

-A python implementation of search algorithms in python
+A python implementation of search algorithms

 Part of the free UC Berkeley CS188